dpfens/dpfens.github.io/blog/_posts/2021-02-05-data-driven-track-field.md

 ##### If each hurdle was cleared/impacted
 Recording whether a hurdler came in contact with a hurdle or not allows hurdlers and coaches to determine the role (or lack thereof) impacting a hurdle had their performance  Many hurdlers, both in grade school and elite, come into contact with hurdles regularly.
 Running into a hurdle can take away momentum from the hurdler, requiring them to exert more energy to speed up (if they have enough energy left to do so), directly impacting the outcome of their race.

+The sequence of ordered boolean (true/false) values indicating if the corresponding hurdle was cleared/impacted can be used to compare smilarities of the competitors clears/impacts, and compare a racers clears/impacts over time to identify long-term and emerging trends.

 ##### Hurdle technique used
 Over the course of modern athletics, many techniques for traversing hurdles have existed.
 While some have been determined to be superior to others, others have simply gone out of style.
 For example, <a href="https://en.wikipedia.org/wiki/Rod_Milburn">Rod Milburn</a> used the double-arm lead technique to go over hurdles to reduce his time in the air.